kukuu/scalable-platforms-system-architecture/README.md

 4. Event Driven  / Implicit invocation

 5. Monolithic application : A monolithic application describes a single-tiered software application in which the user interface and data access code are combined into a single program from a single platform.
-A monolithic application is self-contained, and independent from other computing applications.

 6. Micro-kernael (COTS/Plugin)